 - PTA Career Information

-The Physical Therapist Assistant Program at Kent State University prepares graduates to be employed as physical therapist assistants who work under the direction and supervision of a physical therapist.
-Graduates will have the critical thinking skills, excellent knowledge base, competent technical skills, and behaviors consistent with expectations of the physical therapy profession and the communities it serves.
+The Physical Therapist Assistant Program at Kent State University prepares students to become graduates who are employed as physical therapist assistants and work under the direction and supervision of a physical therapist.
+Graduates will have the critical thinking skills, knowledge base, technical skills, and behaviors that promote justice, equity, and inclusivity consistent with the expectations of the physical therapy profession and the communities they serve.